Palazzo Minerbetti: Structure

-The lower floor of the main facade on Via Tornabuoni has rounded arches and slightly polished stone masonry of varying size.
+The lower floor of the main façade on Via Tornabuoni has rounded arches and slightly polished stone masonry of varying size.
 The thin corner building with an iron balcony along Via Parione was completed in the 19th-century and connected parts of the palace.
 Construction of this terrace and a grand staircase was begun in 1730.
 In 1761, a chapel was added by Pier Giovanni Fabbroni; was decorated with frescoes and had an altarpiece of Martyrdom of San Tommaso (Thomas Becket) by Giacinto Fabbroni.